marwan1023/Intel-Edge-AI-for-IoT-Developers-Nanodegree-program/Computer Pointer Controller/README.md

    * mouse_controller.py is utility to move mouse curser based on mouse coordinates received from gaze_estimation_model class predict method.
    * input_feeder.py is utility to load local video or webcam feed

+- **models**
+  * Ideally this directory should have all the downloaded model, but you can choose some other directory as well to store the models.

 -**bin**
    - this folder has demo.mp4 file which can be used to test model